Updated: Mar 22

 My friend, Tiana, wanted to make her grandma a quilt for Christmas, but had never made a quilt before!
 Enter: Black Friday Deals!
 We set her up with everything she needed from a basic sewing machine to beautiful fabric from Sew Easy Sewing.
 We then collaborated on how to make it special for her grandma and decided to add a kangaroo pocket embroidered with her name!

 I thought it was such a wonderful gift, I wanted to share how to make a basic kangaroo pocket and how we chose to apply it to the quilt.

 The quilt itself is made of 8.5 inch squares.
-We bought 4 complimentary colors (1 yard each) and sewing the squares together in a diagonal pattern (8 rows and 8 columns).
-Then used the extra to make the matching pocket!
+We bought 4 complimentary colors (1 yard each) and sewed the squares together in a diagonal pattern (8 rows and 8 columns).
+Then used the extra fabric to make the matching pocket!

 First, we found a sweatshirt with a kangaroo pocket size that we liked and measured it.
 It came out to be 10.5 inches by 10.5 inches.
 We decided to make the pocket a little bigger and added a few inches.
 With seam allowance, our initial square came out as 11 inches by 14 inches.

 I then embroidered her name.
 I am still new to embroidery, but the white thread was an easy choice to help her name stand out against the dark pink fabric.